Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Player Loadout
 As in, the inventory you'd see in a Loadout-o-matic as a shop inventory
 ##		CT	Passive
+###			H	Outlaw
+Out of scope for now
+Ignores mutator-added laws
 ###			C	Elector
 NPC has 2x effect on Electability
 ###			C	Unspecial